 As far as the comic industry, I’d love to work with a studio.
-I think there is lots of things I would love to learn from other creatives in the industry first but of course, it won’t stop me from self publishing my own work either.
+I think there are lots of things I would love to learn from other creatives in the industry first but of course, it won’t stop me from self-publishing my own work either.

-So to wrap things up, what advice would you like to offer other artist who want to break in the industry or build an online presence?
+So to wrap things up, what advice would you like to offer other artists who want to break into the industry or build an online presence?

 Draw.
 A lot.
 Don’t be afraid to post your work on social media.
 It takes time to build a following so don’t give up.